Nazi views on Catholicism: During the war

 Hitler called a truce in the Church conflict with the outbreak of war, wanting to back away from policies likely to cause internal friction in Germany.
 He decreed at the outset of war that "no further action should be taken against the Evangelical and Catholic Churches for the duration of the war".
 According to John Conway, "The Nazis had to reckon with the fact that, despite all Rosenberg's efforts, only 5 per cent of the population registered themselves at the 1930 census as no longer connected with Christian Churches."
 The support of millions of German Christians was needed in order for Hitler's plans to come to fruition.
 It was Hitler's belief that if religion is a help, "it can only be an advantage".
 Most of the 3 million Nazi Party members "still paid the Church taxes" and considered themselves Christians.
 Regardless, a number of Nazi radicals in the hierarchy determined that the Church Struggle should be continued.
 Following victory in Poland, the repression of the Churches was extended, despite their early protestations of loyalty to the cause.

 Goebbels' Ministry of Propaganda issued threats and applied intense pressure on the Churches to voice support for the war, and the Gestapo banned Church meetings for a few weeks.
 In the first few months of the war, the German Churches complied.
 The Catholic bishops asked their followers to support the war effort.
-But the Nazis strongly disapproved of the sentiments against war expressed by the Pope through his first encyclical, Summi Pontificatus and his 1939 Christmas message, and were angry at his support for Poland and the "provocative" use of Vatican Radio by Cardinal Hlond of Poland.
+But the Nazis strongly disapproved of the sentiments against war expressed by the Pope through his first encyclical, and his 1939 Christmas message, and were angry at his support for Poland and the "provocative" use of Vatican Radio by Cardinal Hlond of Poland.
 Distribution of the encyclical was banned.

 Conway wrote that anti-church radical Reinhard Heydrich estimated in a report to Hitler of October 1939, that the majority of Church people were supporting the war effort - though a few "well known agitators among the pastors needed to be dealt with".
 Heydrich determined that support from church leaders could not be expected because of the nature of their doctrines and internationalism, so he devised measures to restrict the operation of the Churches under cover of war time exigencies, such as reducing resources available to Church presses on the basis of rationing, and prohibiting pilgrimages and large church gatherings on the basis of transportation difficulties.
 Churches were closed for being "too far from bomb shelters".
 Bells were melted down.
 Presses were closed.
 With the expansion of the war in the East from 1941, there came also an expansion of the regime's attack on the churches.
 Monasteries and convents were targeted and expropriation of Church properties surged.